abhishekH1992/oxipay/README.md

 ## About Oxipay
 Oxipay is a flexible payment solution in Australia and New Zealand.
 Oxipay allows their users to buy now and pay later option.
 You can integrate oxipay with various e-commerce solution like Shopify, WooCommerce, Magento, Presta Shop, OpenCart and Cube Cart using their plugins.

-This code is for those who would like to integrate oxipay in their e-commerce platfom using **laravel and PHP**.
+This code is for those who would like to integrate oxipay in their e-commerce platfom using **Laravel and PHP**.

 ## Project Installation
 For testing purpose.